mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 1. Promote the **secondary** node to the **primary** node.

-DANGER: **Danger:**
-In GitLab 13.2 and later versions, promoting a secondary node to a primary while the secondary is paused fails.
-We are [investigating the issue](https://gitlab.com/gitlab-org/gitlab/-/issues/225173).
-Do not pause replication before promoting a secondary.
-If the node is paused, please resume before promoting.

    To promote the secondary node to primary along with preflight checks:

    ```shell